Javitg10/ArduinoProject/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Full project

+Run `npm run startAll` for a dev server and node.js server.
+Navigate to `http://localhost:4200/` to see web APP.
+The application will automatically reload if you change any of the source files.Navigate to `http://localhost:3000/` to see express API.
+The node.js server will automatically reload if you change any of the source file or detect some error.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.